 It does not only have to be charging devices.
 Today, a wide range of solar technology is available, ranging from wireless solar speakers to solar-powered refrigerators and many more.
-Furthermore, with solar radios, telescopes, generators, keyboards as well as ovens, and much more, there is nearly a solar counterpart for every electrical appliance.
+Furthermore, with solar radios, telescopes, generators, keyboards, watches as well as ovens, and much more, there is nearly a solar counterpart for every electrical appliance.
 The examples of solar energy in the field of technology are quite a lot, and it just keeps growing.

 5. Solar Energy Used for Communities